ydb-platform/ydb/ydb/docs/en/core/dev/example-app/python/index.md

 {% endlist %}

-As the result of executing the query, a `result_set` is returned, iterating on which the text is output to the console:
+As the result of executing the query, a list of `result_set` is returned, iterating on which the text is output to the console:

 ```bash
 > SelectSimple: